BryanJacobs/FIDO2Applet/docs/implementation.md

 - Encrypted user ID
 - Encrypted user name
 - Encrypted RP name
-- Public key (yes, this is stored encrypted)
 - credBlob (don't confuse this with largeBlobKey)
 - largeBlobKey (don't confuse this with credBlob)